feiyehua/Calculator/README.md

 Darw function graph

 ## Build
-Build with Xcode (You may need Xcode Version 16.0 (16A242d) or above to build).
+Build with Xcode (You may need Xcode Version 16.0 (16A242d) or above) to build.

 For systems other than macOS, you can build a standalone console Calculator app.
 Navigate to `/Calculator/CoreCalculator`, and build with CMake.